 Or what house in Harry Potter would your character be a part of?

 Check out the best Harry Potter quotes here.

-All of these are quick ways to give your character a guiding philosophy, strong personality, and extra detail that can help whenever you find yourself asking, “what should this person do?”
+These are quick ways to give your character a guiding philosophy, strong personality, and extra detail that can help whenever you ask, “What should this person do?”

 Examples Of Character Bios

-There are plenty of templates out there for making character bios, ranging from something as simple as a few sentences describing essential traits to full-on graphics exploring a character’s inner complexities.
+Plenty of templates exist for making character bios, ranging from something as simple as a few sentences describing essential traits to full-on graphics exploring a character’s inner complexities.

-A fun way to create a character bio that I’ve used in the past is the Film Crit Hulk Character Tree.
+A fun way to create a character bio I’ve used is the Film Crit Hulk Character Tree.
 This asks seven tough questions matched to physical body parts that help to clarify your character’s motivation and worldview.

-If you intend to use character bios in a film treatment or pitch, it helps to keep things as simple as possible, though.
-Below is an example and template of a character bio format I have used on my own projects in the past.
+Below is an example and template of a character bio format I have used on my projects.

 Template For A Character Bio

 Name: Ellie Browning